 Botanical Name: Ludwigia palustris

-The leaves of this plant can be gold, red or, orange depending on the conditions present in your tank.
+The leaves of this plant can be gold, red, or orange, depending on the conditions present in your tank.
 It grows side shoots that can be used to replant the cut-off shoots that grow roots in very little time.
-You can bring out the best colors by giving the plant intense lighting and high nutrient levels.

 7. Mermaid Weed